 Learning to type is the single biggest productivity hack I’ve discovered as a writer, and it has enabled me to finish projects faster and ship them on time.

 It’s also easy to learn how to touch type.
-Writers who want to get started should check out Lynda.com’s Typing Fundamentals course.
+Writers who want to get started should check out LinkedIn Learning’s Touch Typing Fundamentals course.

 One day, I was sent by my editor to report on a case in the courts.
 While covering this case, I tried to use shorthand to transcribe what the people in court were saying.

-Today, I use a dictaphone or the voice recorder on my phone to record interviewees.
-If you do this, it’s a good idea to write notes too because you will think of ideas while your interviewee speaks.
+Today, I use a dictaphone or the voice recorder on my phone to record interviews.
+It’s a good idea to write notes too, because you will think of ideas while your interviewee speaks.

-Knowing what your editor wants in advance will save you a painful amount of editing and rewriting later on.
+Knowing what your editor wants in advance will save you a painful amount of editing later on.
 Always ask your editor or your client for a brief that provides your: